DrBAA/DrBAA/README.md

   Intro to JavaScript Kickstarter, December 2024 - January 2025

 ### **Tech Projects Completed/Underway**
   1).
-As part of the intro to SQL and data kickstarter course finished in January 2024, I created a MYSQL relational database from scratch with 11 tables all normarlized to 3NF.
+As part of the intro to data and SQL kickstarter course finished in January 2024, I created a MYSQL relational database from scratch with 11 tables all normarlized to 3NF.
 I also created several queries/subqueries and other functionalies to query the database or perform various operations.

   2).
 Created a mini data pipeline (ETL) using Python and Pandas dataframe to extract data from a CSV file, clean the data and load it into MYSQL database.

   3).
 As part of the Entry to Tech bootcamp finished in Nov 2024, I created a trading algorithm (using Java).
 This included the trading algorithm logic, J-Unit tests and Backtesting to ensure the algorithm worked as expected.

   4).
 As part of the Intro to JavaScript Course finished in January 2025, I created a web app for a mini library management system with 2 other students.
-This used JavaScript, CSS and HTML to display data on the web app, and browser's Local Storage for data persistence.
+This used JavaScript, CSS and HTML to display data on the web app.
+Also used browser's Local Storage for data persistence.

   5).
 Currently working on a web app for a food pantry to fulfil a personal goal.
 The web app uses the following tech stack:
   Java Springboot API to fetch data from a MYSQL database,